A Florida mediation attorney who resolves disputes without the courtroom.

 Employment Dispute Mediation

 Employment disputes carry reputational and financial risks for both employers and employees.
 Mediation provides a confidential setting to negotiate resolution without the exposure of a public lawsuit or agency proceeding.
+We mediate and counsel on:

 - Wrongful termination and retaliation claims